UNAA Comps Australia RULES

 In the Event of a TIE, all athletes in a qualifying position will move on and those that move into a qualifying position because of the TIE will also move on.

-Competitors must be 6 years or older as of 1 January 2025 to compete in UNAA Comps Australia.
-Our age date coincides with UNAA's Season 10 age date to ensure athletes are able to compete in the same age class at the UNAA World Series Finals as they competed in during the UNAA Comps Australia season.
+Competitors must be 6 years or older as of 1 January 2026 to compete in the UNAA CA Asia Pacific Championship.
+The age date coincides with UNAA's Season 11 age date to ensure athletes are able to compete in the same age class at the UNAA World Series Finals as they competed in at the UNAA CA Asia Pacific Championship.
 All athletes shall compete in their appropriate class.
 Any athletes in the age classes may move up to the next age class if they so choose.
 Once they have moved up to that class, they MUST remain in that class for the duration of the year.
 Each course is age appropriate and if an athlete chooses to compete up, no accommodations will be made for height adjustments.

 Athletes must choose a class to compete in based on their age and/or skill level.
-Athletes can choose to move up to the next class, but once an athlete moves up, they must remain in the higher class for the duration of the season.
-Athletes 13+ may compete in amateur or pro class if they so choose but will HAVE to remain in the that class for duration of season.
-As ANG and UNAA Comps Australia are both pathways to UNAA World Series Finals, athletes who also compete in ANG MUST compete in the same class in both UNAA Comps Australia and ANG.
-Competing in multiple classes in NOT allowed.
+Athletes can choose to move up to the next class, but once an athlete moves up, they must remain in the higher class for the duration of the UNAA season.
+Athletes 13+ may compete in amateur, intermediate or pro class if they so choose but will HAVE to remain in the that class for duration of season.

 CLASS LIST